Financial Aid FAQs

 For example, a student can overborrow and end up with a debt balance that could balloon to an amount that’s almost impossible to pay back.
 A borrower also could settle for the first student loan they find, ignoring other student loans with lower interest rates.

 Even forgetting to change your contact info could lead to late fees.
 These are a few ways loans can bite back.
 Keeping track of loan payments and making sure you’re getting the best interest rates are both essential to not falling victim to student loans.

 A great place to start is Cappex.
 We pair you with scholarships that are perfect match for you.
 For each scholarship, we show you how many people apply, how much work goes into the application, the amount awarded and the application deadline.
 We have more than $11 billion in scholarships listed in our database.

-You also could talk to your high school’s college counselor or those you know who’ve already started attending college.
-It also wouldn’t hurt to ask the advisors of your extracurricular activities if they know of any scholarships they think would be a good fit for you.
+You also could talk to your high school’s college counselor or those you know who already started attending college.
+It also wouldn’t hurt to ask the advisors of your extracurricular activities if they know of any scholarships they think are a good fit for you.

 What’s a Federal Pell Grant?

 The Federal Pell Grant is awarded to undergraduates who have not earned a degree.
 It doesn’t need to be paid back, plus the maximum amount awarded increases every year, currently as much as $5,920.
 The amount depends on financial need and your status as a full- or part-time student.
 You must fill out the Free Application for Federal Student Aid (FAFSA) to apply for Federal Pell Grant.